engin100/980/labs/lab-8.md

 2. Measure the mass of the payload you are carrying for each iteration.
 (1, 2, 4-5 figurines).

-3. Measure the mass of the parachute with the payload bucket attached.
+3. Measure the mass of the parachute with one figurine attached (as given).

 ### Parachute Trials